Moremar/IT_tutorials/CyberSecurity/Linux/BashCommands.md

-sudo -l -U <USERNAME>         # show what a specific user can do in sudo sudo su                       # switch to the root user su <USERNAME>                 # switch to a specific user (require password) sudo deluser <USERNAME> sudo  # delete a user from the sudo group
+sudo -l -U <USERNAME>         # show what a specific user can do in sudo sudo su                       # switch to the root user su <USERNAME>                 # switch to a specific user (require password) su -l <USERNAME>              # start a login shell with the specified user (inheriting more env variables) sudo deluser <USERNAME> sudo  # delete a user from the sudo group
 ```